MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 0x00000001
 ```

   #### Mac information and settings
   - Preference Key Name: TranslateEnabled
   - Example value:
 ``` xml
 <true/>
 ```

   [Back to top](#microsoft-edge---policies)

   ### URLAllowlist
   #### Define a list of allowed URLs

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
-  Allow access to the listed URLs, as exceptions to the URL block list.
+  Setting the policy provides access to the listed URLs, as exceptions to [URLBlocklist](#urlblocklist).

 Format the URL pattern according to [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).